IBMSpectrumComputing/cloud-provider-plugins/README.md

 ## getRequestStatus.sh
 Get the request status for a request.
 The request can be either a create instances request or a terminate instances request.

-sample input json file content
+The following is an example of the content of an input JSON file:
 ```
 { "requests": [ { "requestId": "7de9425e-6be8-4e50-8dc7-dbcab7ec3102" } ] }
 ```

-sample output json to std out
+The following is an example of JSON output to stdout:
 ```
-{ "requests": [ { "status": "complete", "machines": [ { "machineId": "4e508dc7dbcab7ec3102", "name": "host-10-100-2-118", "result": "succeed", "status": "deallocated", "privateIpAddress": "10.100.2.118", "rcAccount": "default", "message": "", "launchtime": 1494001568 } ], "requestId": "7de9425e-6be8-4e50-8dc7-dbcab7ec3102", "message": "" } ] }
+{ "requests": [ { "status": "complete", "machines": [ { "machineId": "4e508dc7dbcab7ec3102", "name": "host-10-100-2-118", "result": "succeed", "status": "RUNNING", "privateIpAddress": "10.100.2.118", "rcAccount": "default", "message": "", "launchtime": 1494001568 } ], "requestId": "7de9425e-6be8-4e50-8dc7-dbcab7ec3102", "message": "" } ] }
 ```

-Valid value for a request **status**:
+The following are valid values for a request **status**:
 1. complete: the request is complete.
 For create instances request, it means the required number of instances are created.
-For terminate instance request, it means some instances are all terminated on cloud.
+For terminate instance request, it means the related instances are all terminated on cloud.
 2. running:  the request is still in process.
 3. complete_with_error: the request is complete, but some instances are failed.
 For example, it request to create 10 instances in a request.
 9 instances are created successfully, but 1 instance is created failed.

-Valid value for an instance **result**:
+The following are valid values for an instance **result**:
 1. succeed: For create instance request, it means the instance is created  successfully.
 For terminate instance request, it means the instance is terminated successfully.
-2. other: The instances is still in provision or in shutting-down status.
+2. executing:  The instance is still in provision or in shutting-down status.
+3. fail: The instance is failed to create or termiante.

 ## getReturnRequests.sh
-Check whether any of the instances in the input json file is terminated.
+Check whether any of the instances in the input JSON file are terminated.

-sample input json file content
+The following is an example of the content of an input JSON file:
 ```
 { "machines": [ { "name": "host-10-1-1-36", "machineId": "4fa69d720e06c50a89fb" }, { "name": "host-10-1-1-37", "machineId": "9fas9d720e06c50a782b" } ] }
 ```
-sample output json to std out
- if there an instance is terminated by cloud, such as aws spot instances.
+The following is an example of JSON output to stdout if the cloud terminated any instances, such as AWS spot instances.

 ```
 { "requests": [ { "machine": "host-10-1-1-36", "machineId": "4fa69d720e06c50a89fb" } ] }
 ```

-Or if no instance is terminated, just response an empty "requests" list:
+If there are no terminated instances, the output returns an empty "requests" list:
 ```
 { "status": "complete", "message": "", "requests": [ ] }
 ```

 # ENV variables
-Below environment variables can be used in provider plugin.
-The ebrokerd daemon sets value before invoke the above scripts.
+You can use the following environment variables in provider plug-ins.
+The ebrokerd daemon sets the variable values before invoking the previously-mentioned scripts.
 ```
-PRO_LSF_TOP    : Top directory where lsf is installed.
-Same as LSF_TOP in lsf.conf.
+PRO_LSF_TOP    : Top level directory where LSF is installed.
+This is the same value as LSF_TOP in the lsf.conf file.
-PRO_DATA_DIR   : The data file directory, usually, it is <LSF_TOP>/work/<cluster>/resource_connector/.
+PRO_DATA_DIR   : The data file directory.
+In most cases, this is <LSF_TOP>/work/<cluster>/resource_connector/.
-PRO_LSF_LOGDIR : Where you put the provider log.
-Same as LSF_LOGDIR in lsf.conf.
+PRO_LSF_LOGDIR : The location of the provider log.
+This is the same value as LSF_LOGDIR in the lsf.conf file.
-PROVIDER_NAME  : The value of "name" in hostProviders.json.
+PROVIDER_NAME  : The value of "name" in the hostProviders.json file.
-PRO_CONF_DIR   : The value of "confPath" in hostProviders.json.
+PRO_CONF_DIR   : The value of "confPath" in the hostProviders.json file.
-SCRIPT_OPTIONS : The value of "scriptOpption" in hostProviders.json.
+SCRIPT_OPTIONS : The value of "scriptOpption" in the hostProviders.json file.
 ```

 # build
-Use build.sh to build and package all plugins.
-As for each plugin, it depend on the plugin source code launguage.
+Use build.sh to build and package all plug-ins.
+For each plug-in, this depends on the plug-in source code language.